 A crisis management plan (CMP) is a response plan to a crisis that would negatively impact the business's ability to operate or damage its reputation or profitability.

 Businesses must be prepared to face different crises appropriately and crisis management plans act as guides to help navigate critical situations and avoid further catastrophes.
-The plan should include a set of steps to help the business handle the crisis.

 So, just how important is a crisis management plan?